TON369777/pizza-hut-revival/README.md

 ## Visualising Data

 Store location data set with coordinates were used to visualise store locations through arcGIS map visual in Power BI with ABS SA2 Regional Population Data as reference layer.
-Opportities for expansion would be identified by identifying areas with no pizza franchise presence and with 19 000+ population (denoted by dark blue colour).
+Opportunities for expansion would be identified by identifying areas with no pizza franchise presence and with 19 000+ population (denoted by dark blue colour).

 ![image](https://github.com/TON369777/pizza-hut-revival/assets/156875448/9869ad73-17a8-450f-9341-895b5f256cbd)